LDPC — low density parity check code

 Belief propagation decoder

 This scheme used belief propagation techniques that were developed for iterating in neural networks.
 Belief propagation algorithms offer the best LDPC decode performance.
-They are introduced in the following videos.
+They are introduced in the following paper.

 Rate matching and HARQ support with LDPC